-Guidance: Proper storage, handling, and disposal of pesticides, solvents, or other chemicals can help avoid adverse environmental effects, protect the water supply, and reduce exposure of the owner to legal liability for contamination and cleanup.
+Guidance: Proper storage, handling, and disposal of pesticides, solvents, and other chemicals can help avoid adverse environmental effects, protect the water supply, and reduce exposure of the owner to legal liability for contamination and cleanup.
 Store these materials away from fertilizers, under a roof, and ideally on an impervious surface that does not have floor drains.

-Because some pesticides include active ingredients that are toxic or poisonous to humans, they should be stored in a more secure manner than fertilizers.
+Some pesticides include active ingredients that are toxic or poisonous to humans and should be stored in a more secure manner than fertilizers.

-Non-Fertilizer Material Mix and load pesticides on an impermeable surface, use portable mix/load stations, or conduct any field mix/load activities in random locations in the field.
-Storage and Handling 3.7.2.
+Non-Fertilizer Material Storage and Handling 3.7.2.
+Mix and load pesticides on an impermeable surface, use portable mix/load stations, or conduct any field mix/load activities in random locations in the field.
 3.7.3.
 Recycle or properly dispose of used oil, solvent bath waste, and antifreeze in accordance with state and federal laws.

 Guidance: Load pesticides into application equipment away from wells and surface waterbodies.
-A concrete or asphalt pad with rainfall protection is an ideal mix/load site, as this permits easy recovery of spilled material.
+A concrete or asphalt pad with rainfall protection is an ideal mix/load site, as this allows easy recovery of spilled material.
 If this is not feasible, loading at random locations in the field is acceptable and will prevent a buildup of pesticide residues in one location.
 Clean up spilled material immediately.